NoncerPro/noncerpro-nimiq-cuda/README.md

 Requirements
 ------------------------------------------
-Binary packages have been built with CUDA 10.0.
+Binary packages have been built with **CUDA 10.0**.
 You need to update your driver to the latest version in order to use them.

 The minimum supported Compute Capability is SM3.5.
 You can check your cards' SM support in the following link: https://developer.nvidia.com/cuda-gpus

 If you are using Windows, the minimum virtual memory must be set to the total amount of allocated gpu memory.
-So if you have 6 1080 tis and want to use 8GB on each card, you will need 48 GB of virtual memory.
+So if you have 6 x 1080 tis and want to use 8GB on each card, you will need 48 GB of virtual memory.
 This only applies to Windows.

 If you are running the noncerpro.exe file directly, make sure you have set UV_THREADPOOL_SIZE to atleast 32;